-We validate our results by demonstrating threat is associated with other theoretically relevant outcomes when Democratic presidents commit to mitigating immigration enforcement.
-Consistent with the DTO model and prior research suggesting presidential politicians are the party face (Petrocik, 1996), we may expect Latinxs threatened by immigration enforcement will be more likely to: believe the Democratic party is better at handling immigration policy than the Republican party (immigration issue ownership); believe Democrats are more concerned for Latinos than Republicans (Latino issue ownership); and approve of Democratic presidential politicians handling of immigration policy (immigration-specific approval) when Democratic politicians are more committed to mitigating immigration enforcement.
+We validate our results by demonstrating threat is associated with other theoretically relevant outcomes suggesting threatened Latinxs actually perceived shifts in temporal contexts.
+Consistent with the DTO model and prior research suggesting presidential politicians are the party face (Petrocik, 1996), we may expect Latinxs threatened by immigration enforcement will be more likely to believe the Democratic party is better at handling immigration policy than the Republican party (immigration issue ownership); believe Democrats are more concerned for Latinos than Republicans (Latino issue ownership); and approve of Democratic presidential politicians handling of immigration policy (immigration-specific approval) when Democratic politicians are more committed to mitigating immigration enforcement.
 Evidence supports these expectations.
-Meta-analytic estimates show threat is positively associated with Democratic immigration issue ownership and Latino issue ownership in Temporal Contexts 2 and 3 but not 1 (Figure J11, Panels A-B).
-Likewise, threat is associated with immigration-specific approval in Temporal Context 3, but not 1 (Figure J11, Panel C).
-These findings further validate the DTO model and our contextual account by suggesting Temporal Contexts 2 and 3 are moments where threatened Latinxs perceived Democratic presidential politicians as better and differentiated at mitigating immigration enforcement threat than Republican politicians.
+Meta-analytic estimates show threat is positively associated with Democratic immigration issue ownership and Latino issue ownership in Temporal Contexts 2 and 3 but not 1 (Figure 6, Panels A-B).
+Likewise, threat is associated with immigrationspecific approval in Temporal Context 3, but not 1 (Figure 6, Panel C).
+These findings serve as "manipulation checks" and further validate the DTO model and our contextual account by suggesting Temporal Contexts 2 and 3 are moments where threatened Latinxs actually perceived Democratic presidential politicians as better and differentiated at mitigating immigration enforcement threat than Republican politicians.